 How popular is the baby name Elodie in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Elodie and check out all the blog posts that mention the name Elodie.
+Plus, check out all the blog posts that mention the name Elodie.

 Lise is expecting her third little girl and would like some name suggestions.
 Her first two daughters are named Olivia and Marie.
 She says:

 We have a long last name so it has to be easy to spell.
 Also we speak French and would like the name to be easy to pronounce in French and English.